 “Halfway there, stay strong, receive what you need.
 Succumb to pain, leave empty-handed.”

 Anodyne’s eyes turned over to the rotting face of My’Ellium; a burning determination filled them.
 His eyes reddened and started watering.

 “Good, let us continue.”

 The fungal humanoid twisted its wrist and grasped onto the first tooth of the upper jaw.
-Once again with a steady pull the cracking sounds started again, a strong popping suction, sounded as each tooth was removed from Anodyne’s jaw.
+Once again, with a steady pull, the cracking sounds started again, and a strong popping suction sounded as each tooth was removed from Anodyne’s jaw.
 Small tendrils of gum tried their best to hold on as the teeth were removed.
-As the final tooth was removed the fungal humanoids released Anodyne, he rolled to his side and waved his hand across his mouth, filling it once again with teeth.
-The pain still present, he gritted his new teeth together and waited for the pain to subside.
+As the final tooth was removed, the fungal humanoids released Anodyne; he rolled to his side and waved his hand across his mouth, filling it once again with teeth.
+The pain was still present; he gritted his new teeth together and waited for the pain to subside.

 “What makes my birth teeth stronger than these replacements?”

 My’Ellium received his payment from his followers, shooing them away once he had full grip on the teeth.

 “A lot, having a physical piece of a god is a great achievement.
 This job I would have done for free for appretend, but I wanted to see your strength.
 I’m impressed.”